Beyond Local Sharpness: Communication-Efficient Global Sharpness-aware Minimization for Federated Learning: FL with Global Server-side Sharpness

-To align local and global objectives - ensuring client and server gradient alignment and minimizing \cref{math:eps_difference} - \ours leverages the Alternating Direction Method of Multipliers (ADMM) \citep{boyd2011distributed} on $\w^t$ \citep{acar2021federated,sun2023dynamic,sun2023fedspeed}.
+To align local and global objectives - guiding client and server updates in the same direction and minimizing \cref{math:eps_difference} - \ours leverages the Alternating Direction Method of Multipliers (ADMM) \citep{boyd2011distributed} on $\w^t$ \citep{acar2021federated,sun2023dynamic,sun2023fedspeed}.
 While alternative approaches could be used, they either lack full immunity to data heterogeneity or have shown poor performance on realistic scenarios (\eg, variance reduction \cite{karimireddy2020scaffold,dai2023fedgamma}).
 In contrast, ADMM has been proved to converge under arbitrary heterogeneity \cite{acar2021federated} and can thus be leveraged as a base algorithm for \ours, as shown in \cref{alg:fedgloss} in \cref{app:alg}.
 ADMM makes use of the augmented Lagrangian function $\mathcal{L}(\w, \W, \sigma) = \sum_{k\in\C} L(\w, \w_k, \sigma_k)$ where $\W=\{\w_1, \cdots, \w_C\}$ and $\sigma$ is the Lagrangian multiplier.
-The problem solved by $\mathcal{L}$ is {
+The problem solved by $\mathcal{L}$ is with $\beta>0$ being an hyperparameter. \cref{math:admm} is split into $C$ sub-problems of the form $\w_{k,E} = \argmin_{\w_k} \{f_k - \sigma_k^\top (\w^t-\w_k) + \frac{1}{2\beta} \|\w^t - \w_k^t\|^2 \} $.
+The local dual variable is updated as $\sigma_k \leftarrow \sigma_k - \frac{1}{\beta}(\w_{k, E}^t - \w_{k, 0}^t)$.
+The global one $\sigma$ is updated by adding the averaged $\w_k-\w^t \, \forall k \in\C$.
+We note that ADMM introduces a key limitation of our approach, namely reliance on stateful clients. \cref{fig:delta_eps} confirms the directional consistency of local and global updates enforced by ADMM reduces $\delta_{\epsilon}^t$ (\cref{math:eps_difference}), \ie, the difference between the true and approximated perturbation.
+The gap between the directions of $\Tilde{\Delta}^{t-1}_{\w}$ and $\Tilde{\Delta}^{t}_{\w}$ remains constant after an initial phase, suggesting the most challenging loss landscape direction is largely stable over time.